-- 1. These results are provisional and subject to revision. - 2.
-The break distinguishes between the latest six-week estimates and the earlier period.
-These estimates have been revised since the last publication.
+- 1. These results are provisional and subject to revision. - The break distinguishes between the latest six-week estimates and the earlier period.
+The estimates will be updated periodically.
 Using data from only the most recent six weeks in the model enables us to continue to provide timely results. - 3.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
 The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
 A credible interval gives an indication of the uncertainty of an estimate from data analysis.
 95% credible intervals are calculated so that there is a 95% probability of the true value lying in the interval. - 4.
 Official reported estimates are plotted at a reference point believed to be most representative of the given week.
-Details of which day was used for each week can be found in the reference tables that accompany this bulletin. - 5.
-Modelled estimates include additional swab test results not available when the official reported estimates were produced.
+Details of which day was used for each week can be found in the dataset that accompanies this bulletin. - 5.
+Modelled estimates include all swab results that are available at the time the official estimates are produced.
+Additional swab tests that become available after this are included in subsequent models, meaning that modelled estimates can change slightly as additional data is included.